wingmingchan/multiple-design/README.md

 1. Velocity formats, which are posted under https://github.com/wingmingchan/velocity
 2. PHP code used to generate CSS

-_core.csse: The core containing only Velocity library code
+_core.csse: The core containing only Velocity library code<br />
 _master_site: The master site, still in developement

 <h3>Documentation</h3>